Redesigning a Bank Loyalty Site

 8 weeks for design

-2 weeks for HTML
+2 weeks for HTML Prototype

 We wrote the specs using the results from the usability testing and best practices, continuing the theme of max perceived value.

 The client performed heuristic analysis, identified areas of opportunity and came up with a list of requirements for the redesign.
 We went through the list with the client to understand each request deeply.
 Most requests were concerned with the mobile experience and navigation.
-Our intention was for the redesign to increase the program's apparent value and to make it more usable.
+Our intention was to increase the program's apparent value and to make it more usable.

 Initial Grayscale Wires